MAiKo26/master-memoire/README.md

-# Rapport-Memoire: IT and SI Infrastructure Deployment with IoT Integration
+# Memoire Master : IT and SI Infrastructure Deployment with IoT Integration

 ## Report Structure